 Simplifying Procedures

-Currently, there are quite a lot of Spanish residence permits to choose from.
+Currently, there are many Spanish residence permits to choose from.

 Some of these have very similar requirements or processes, resulting in overlaps, redundancies, and inefficiencies.

 This leads to longer waiting periods and more difficulty obtaining one’s residence permit.
-Thus, authorities propose a simplification and reduction of the types of residence authorizations to make things easier for everyone.
+Thus, authorities worked on the simplification and reduction of the types of residence authorizations to make things easier for everyone.

-This would be in line with the European Directive for the creation of a single permit, which aims to unify the process of obtaining residence permits by eliminating bureaucratic obstacles and redundancies.
+This is in line with the European Directive for the creation of a single permit, which aims to unify the process of obtaining residence permits by eliminating bureaucratic obstacles and redundancies.

 Protecting the rights of foreigners

-With this reform, not only should the situation of foreigners in Spain be improved, but it is also intended to modify the directive that regulates long-term residence.
+With this reform, not only is the situation of foreigners in Spain improved, but it also modifies the different rules that regulate long-term residence.

 How?